remg427/misp42splunk/README.md

     - For TheHive
         - provide the url to the API of your instance;
         - provide the authkey.
-    - Pathes to python3 binary and temp folder
+    - Pathes to python3 binary.

 # Use Cases

 Here some activities you may carry out more easily with this app.
 ## Hunting in Splunk logs
-Fresh IOC from MISP > saved searches in Splunk > on match create an alert on [TheHive](https://thehive-project.org/) or (later) any SIR platform of your choice.
+Fresh IOC from MISP > saved searches in Splunk > on match create an alert on [TheHive](https://thehive-project.org/) or (later) any security incident response platform of your choice.

 ## Creating events based on automated sandboxing
 If you have output of analysis pushed to Splunk you may automate the creation of events Log on sandboxing output > saved search to qualify, sanitize (dedup remove top Alexa, etc.) and prepare the table (misp_*, fo_*, eo_* etc.) > set a splunk alert to create event(s) in MISP
 * Only fields prefixed with misp_ (or fo_ for file objects, eo_ for email objects) are imported
 * if you use MISP objects, please upgrade PyMISP and MISP accordingly
-* Advise: for objects verify the name of the fields to be created; for example see [Email Object definition](https://github.com/MISP/misp-objects/blob/a5c331038edcbb86557396cf39508f0e3e35a33b/objects/email/definition.json)
+* Advise: for objects, verify the name of the fields to be created [Object definitions](https://github.com/MISP/misp-objects/tree/master/objects)

 ## Sighting in MISP based on Splunk alerts
 Search for attributes values/uuids in Splunk > alert to increment sighting counters (standard,false positive,expiration) in MISP for those values/uuids